jqnatividad/qsv/README.md

-xsv is a command line program for indexing, slicing, analyzing, splitting and joining CSV files.
+qsv is a command line program for indexing, slicing, analyzing, splitting and joining CSV files.
 Commands should be simple, fast and composable:

 1. Simple tasks should be easy.